Skip to main content

 }

-Policy allows assuming roles in Account B.
+Below is a Policy that allows assuming roles in Account B:

 View: AWSIRSA_{cluster_name}_CDPipelineAssume (AWS Account A)